vanillaloki9306/Jetson-Orin-Knee-Classification-Project/README.md

 1. Find or create a dataset with classes and labels.
 Make sure it is sorted by test/train/val.
 In my case, I used a dataset organized by Fuyad Hasan Bhoyan on kaggle https://www.kaggle.com/datasets/fuyadhasanbhoyan/knee-osteoarthritis-classification-224224.
 2. Unzip the dataset into jetson-inference.
 It should be found in jetson-inference/python/training/classification/data
 3. Open the docker from jetson-inference and navigate back into the python/training/classification directory.
 There, begin training.
+I retrained my model using a dataset from kaggle on top of resnet152 and densenet121 pretrained models.
 In my case, I used the command
 "python3 train.py \
   --model-dir=models/knee-classification-3 \
   --arch=densenet121 \